 Base Coat Coffee Drops is a project built to roast exciting, unique, and clean tasting extra light coffee.
-We purchase coffee that supports education, science, and innovation -- three things we care about deeply.
+We purchase coffee that supports education, science, and innovation.
+Our sourcing is primarily aimed at supporting producers newer to the specialty coffee market, or who are contributing to the success of others' educations.
+When we can, we prioritize buying from less represented communities in coffee.

 How it works